Optimal $L^2$ Extensions of Openness Type: Generalized Suita Conjectures with Jets and Weights

-We notice that, Guan-Mi-Yuan \cite{GuanMiYuanII} obtained a result generalizing Theorem \ref{Thm:GenSuita}: they characterize the linearity of minimal $L^2$ integrals on hyperbolic Riemann surfaces by using the solution of extended Suita conjecture (i.e. Theorem \ref{Thm:ESC}).
-But our aim is different, we use Theorem \ref{Thm:Concave} and Remark \ref{Rmk:ConcaveLinear} to give alternative proof to the inequality part and the necessity part of Theorem \ref{Thm:SolSuitaConj}, \ref{Thm:ESC} and \ref{Thm:HighSC}.
-For completeness, we also include a proof to the sufficiency part. \end{remark}
+\begin{remark} Obviously, Theorem \ref{Thm:SolSuitaConj} corresponds to the case of $m=0$ and $\eta\equiv0$, Theorem \ref{Thm:ESC} is the case of $m=0$ and Theorem \ref{Thm:HighSC} is the case of $\eta\equiv0$.
+Theorem \ref{Thm:GenSuita} was announced in \cite{XuZhou2023}.
+We notice that, Guan-Mi-Yuan \cite{GuanMiYuanII} obtained a result generalizing this theorem: they characterized the linearity of certain minimal $L^2$ integrals on hyperbolic Riemann surfaces by using the solution of the extended Suita conjecture (i.e. Theorem \ref{Thm:ESC}).
+But our purpose is different, we give a new and unified proof to the inequality part and the necessity part of Theorem \ref{Thm:SolSuitaConj}, \ref{Thm:ESC} and \ref{Thm:HighSC}.
+For completeness, we also include a proof for the sufficiency part. \end{remark}

+Let us recall the concavity of minimal $L^2$ integrals and the necessary condition for linearity (see Remark \ref{Rmk:ConcaveLinear} and \cite[Theorem 1.3]{GuanMi2021}).
+For simplicity, we only focus on a special case, which is enough to prove Theorem \ref{Thm:GenSuita}.